 Saint-Paul-de-Vence

-Just a 30-minute drive from Nice, this medieval village is renowned for its art galleries and cobbled streets.
+This medieval village is renowned for its art galleries and cobbled streets.
 It was a popular haven for the rich and famous, including Jean-Paul Sartre, Pablo Picasso and Marc Chagall.
-You may park outside the village walls and enjoy wandering through the old lanes.

-For a less touristy and equally lovely village, drive fifteen minutes further inland to the medieval walled village of Vence.
+For a less touristy and equally lovely village, drive further inland to the medieval walled village of Vence.

 Tourrettes-Sur-Loup